 The Georgian period has been described by historians as the ‘age of manufactures’, when British men and women gained access to a dizzying range of material things.

 Shops and shopping

 With improvements in transport and manufacturing technology, opportunities for buying and selling became faster and more efficient than ever before.
 And with the rapid growth of towns and cities, shopping became an important part of everyday life.
-Window shopping and the purchase of goods became a cultural activity in its own right, and many exclusive shops were opened in elegant districts: in Pall Mall and the Haymarket in London, for example, and in spa towns like Bath and Harrogate.
+Window shopping and the purchase of goods became a cultural activity in its own right, and many exclusive shops were opened in elegant districts: in the Strand and Piccadilly in London, for example, and in spa towns like Bath and Harrogate.

 But even in poorer districts, dozens of shops competed with one another, and represented an important centre of social activity in most communities.
 Weekly markets in agricultural produce and livestock were also important events in most towns, alongside the daily bustle of peddlers and hawkers selling all manner of produce for a few pence: pastries, fish, fruit, vegetables and an array of household goods.

 Shop fronts were designed to attract the attention of passing trade and entice customers inside.
 Bow windows displaying goods, hanging signs, bright lights, mirrors and colourful trade advertisements all became standard features of retail early in the century.

 Many shops catered specifically to refined tastes, and shopping in them came to define one’s social status.
 Milliners, haberdashers, goldsmiths and furniture sellers, among others, all appealed to the latest tastes among the wealthy.
 One visitor to London at the end of the century described ‘a world of gold and silver plate, then pearls and gems shedding their dazzling lustre, home manufactures of the most exquisite taste, an ocean of rings, watches, chains, bracelets, perfumes, ready-dresses, ribbons, lace, bonnets, and fruits from all the zones of the habitable world’.